 Eyewear after cataract surgery

-After cataract surgery, you will need reading classes.
+After cataract surgery, you will need reading glasses.
 That is unless you choose a presbyopia-correcting IOLs.
 You may also need progressive lenses to correct mild residual refractive errors as well as presbyopia.

 Caring for your eyes after cataract surgery is just as important as caring for them before surgery is needed.
 Talk to your eye doctor about the benefits of anti-reflective coating and photochromic lenses which both protect your new sight.